Package 'rasterpic'

 S3 methods

-rasterpic supports the following input classes:
+rasterpic supports these spatial input classes:

 • terra classes: SpatRaster, SpatVector and SpatExtent.

-• stars classes: stars.
+• stars class: stars.

 • A numeric coordinate vector of the form c(xmin, ymin, xmax, ymax).